GabrielMolocea/GabrielMolocea/README.md

 - 👋 Hi, I’m @GabrielMolocea
-- 👀 I’m interested in Java and Android Java
+- 👀 I’m interested in JavaScript, Css and React
-- 🌱 I’m currently learning Android Java
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gabriel_is3000@yahoo.com

 <!---